tgoerlich/Schnapphoto/README.md

 - write back altered (capture) settings
 - wire everything together for bracketing
 - read and write back files from camera
+- cache read-only values from camera (widget options)
+- dynamically adopt UI to camera capabilities
-- retrieve GPS postition from client and write them into EXIF block
+- retrieve GPS postition from client
+- write GPS data into EXIF block after every shot
 - enable tethering (initiate actions when camera button is pressed)
-- etc
+- write command line interface (alternative to CGI interface for testing)

 How it works
 ============

 The backend is mainly running a gphoto session as a daemon.
-It receives commands from a CGI-script through the pyro framework.
+It keeps the connection to the camera open as long as it runs, independent from client.
+It'sroutines are called remotely from a CGI-script through the pyro framework.
 The CGI-script itself simply translates URL commands into python calls.
 The backend heavily relies on piggyphoto, the python bindings for libgphoto